Northern Research Station

 (610) 557-4132 TTY/TDD

-In July 2010 NRS released the Environmental Assessment: Northern Research Station Kawishiwi Field Laboratory Building Disposition.
-This document analyzed six alternatives for disposition of the buildings at the site.
-The proposed action identified at that time was demolition of the buildings after architectural documentation.
-The Environmental Assessment (EA) garnered strong negative responses from residents of the Ely area as well as the Minnesota State Historic Preservation Office (SHPO) due to the structures’ presumed historic significance and popularity as a familiar feature of the forest landscape.
+In 2010, the Northern Research Station (NRS) released an Environmental Assessment (EA) that analyzed six alternatives for disposition of the buildings at the site.
+The proposed action identified at that time was demolition after architectural documentation.
+The EA drew strong negative responses from residents of the Ely area as well as the Minnesota State Historic Preservation Office (SHPO) due to the structures’ historic significance and popularity as a familiar feature of the forest landscape.

-In response to the negative responses to demolition, the Station Director instructed NRS Engineering to explore other opportunities.
-The opportunity that presented itself was an adaptive re-use plan from a non-governmental organization: which has eventually come to be named the Northern Bedrock Historic Preservation Corps (Northern Bedrock).
+In response to the negative responses to demolition, Station Director Michael T. Rains instructed NRS Engineering to explore other opportunities.
+The only viable opportunity that emerged was an adaptive re-use plan from a non-governmental organization called the Northern Bedrock Historic Preservation Corps (Northern Bedrock).

 To facilitate the adaptive re-use of the site by Northern Bedrock, the NRS formally nominated the site for listing on the National Register of Historic Places as a historic district.
 The period of historic significance for the site is from 1931-1961.
 At that time the site was referred to as the Halfway Ranger Station (HRS), this is the name by which it is now referred and listed.
 Listing occurred in November 2011.